kaviarjs/apollo-security-bundle/README.md

 <br />
 <br />

-This bundle is to inject into the context the token read from the request and decoded via the SecurityBundle.
+This bundle is to inject into the context the token read from the request and decoded to an userId via the SecurityBundle.

 ## Installation